Steller's Sea Eagle photo by Al Caughey

 The food also sets this trip apart.
 Those who love seafood will be in paradise.
 Meals of Maine lobster, scallops, chowder, and a wide variety of other seafood will be daily opportunities.
 We'll have the chance to sample diverse local fare, too, like partridgeberry and bakeapple (not a typo and not baked apple).
 Pies made from local fruits will be available for dessert after dinner... and lunch.
 This trip will delight foodies who also enjoy exploring nature!

-July 3: Drive to St. Bride's, visit Cape St. Mary's Ecological Reserve, Overnight St. Bride's
+June 27 Drive to Cape St. Mary's Ecological Reserve, overnight in St. Bride's

-July 6: Drive to Witless Bay, and visit Bay Bull's Puffin colony.
+June 30: Drive to Witless Bay, and visit Bay Bull's Puffin colony

 For a more detailded itinerary, click here.